peholmst/vaadin4spring/extensions/security/README.md

 Vaadin4Spring Security (Experimental)
 ==========================

+# PLEASE NOTE!
+Spring4Vaadin Security is being redesigned.
+The contents of this README are outdated.

 <br>
 ## General ##
 Spring security for a Vaadin application can be enabled by the annotation ```@EnableVaadinSecurity```.